-Leaf tip browning is an annoying condition that commonly affects certain types of houseplants.
+Leaf-tip browning is an annoying condition that commonly affects certain types of houseplants.
 Spider plants, tropical plants, and those with long, strappy leaves are especially susceptible.
-The main difficulty when confronting leaf tip burn is to remember that it's a symptom of a larger problem (usually a cultural issue), as opposed to a condition in itself.
+The main difficulty when confronting leaf-tip burn is to remember that it's a symptom of a larger problem (usually a cultural issue) as opposed to a condition in itself.
 So once your plant has burned leaf tips or margins, there's no way to reverse the damage at that wounded location.
 The only thing to do is correct the underlying problem and hope the plant continues its healthy growth.

 The other problem with a leaf-tip burn is figuring out which of the possible factors may be causing it.
 Is it the water?
 Your fertilizer habits?
-The humidity?
+What about the humidity?
 You might not know right away, so the best idea is, to begin with, the most likely condition, change it to the extent possible, and wait to see what happens.
 If new growth is unaffected or the scorching stops, you've figured it out.
 If it continues, then move on to the next condition and work on that.